Destination Village Pontlevoy Musee Dans La RueDestination Village Pontlevoy Musee Dans La Rue

 Home village of the famous chocolatier: Auguste Poulain

-Auguste Poulain was born on 11th February 1825 in Pontlevoy, at the Bordes farm next to the chateau of the same name (route de Chaumont).
-His parents, François Bruno Poulain and Jeanne Elise Galloux, were modest farmers and he was one of their 11 children!
+Auguste Poulain was born on February 11th 1825 in Pontlevoy, at the Bordes farm, near the château of the same name (Route de Chaumont).

 He was the founder of Chocolat Poulain, one of the oldest chocolate brands in France.
-In 1862, Victor-Auguste Poulain opened his factory, La Villette, on land strategically located between the station and the château de Blois.
+In 1862, Victor-Auguste Poulain opened his factory, La Villette, on land strategically located between the railway station and the château de Blois.

 A renowned classical music festival